EchterAlsFake/EchterAlsFake/README.md

 - **Discord:** echteralsfake (EchterAlsFake#7164) **[PREFERRED]**
 - **E-Mail:** EchterAlsFake@proton.me

+> [!NOTE]
+You can hire me as a developer for less money than current industry standards.
+If you are interested, contact me using my E-Mail.

 # Donations / Support
 Although I do all my work entirely for free, in order to have some more motivation and to support my daily caffeine consumption, you can donate me money through